22. AGX Vehicle

 Note

-It doesn’t matter in which order the wheels has been added to the tracks.
+It does not matter in which order the wheels have been added to the track.

 Note

-It’s currently only possible to initialize the tracks in a convex shape.
+It is currently only possible to initialize tracks in a convex shape.

-Small example given an array of wheel bodies that has been positioned and an array of wheel radii.
-The first wheel will be set to be the sprocket, all others are rollers:
+The following example assumes an array of positioned wheel bodies and an array of wheel radii.
+The first wheel is set to be the sprocket, and all others are rollers:

 // Use your chassis as the rigid body, or nullptr if the track is attached to the world